p3rseph0ne/info-page/README.md

 In this project you'll find an Intro to the game, an introduction to all of the relevant Origincharacters, a companion-compare section, a FAQ that (hopefully) answers all of your questions, the who-is-who of murderous-god-chosens as well as a partybuilder that can help you find and build a balanced party for your best playing experience and a Quiz to tell you how ready you are for your travels through Faerun.

+Special thanks to my wonderful boyfriend for not throwing me out of the apartment when I was cussing at my screen.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>